INFORMATION

 4. NATURE OF THE PROVISION OF SUCH DATA

-The provision of data for the purposes referred to in point 2, letters from a) to e) must be considered mandatory for the provision of the services contractually agreed.
+The provision of data for the purposes referred to in point 2, letters from a) to e), and letter h) and i), is mandatory for the provision of the services contractually agreed.

 The provision of data, for the purposes referred to in point 2, letters f) and g), is optional.